bbauska/JS-intermediate/README.md

 **Introduction**

-Functional programming is a powerful paradigm that has gained significant popularity in recent years, and it\'s a valuable approach to writing clean, maintainable, and bug-free code in JavaScript.
+Functional programming is a powerful paradigm that has gained significant popularity in recent years, and it&apos;s a valuable approach to writing clean, maintainable, and bug-free code in JavaScript.

 In this article, we will explore the core concepts of functional